rsdoiel/antenna/planet.md

 ---

-## Netanyahu says army entering Gaza 'with full force' soon
+## Gaza rescuers say Israeli attacks kill 28 near hospital

 date: 2025-05-13, from: RTÉ News

-Israeli Prime Minister Benjamin Netanyahu has said the military was going to enter Gaza "with full force" in the coming days, a statement from his office said.
+Gaza's civil defence agency has said that Israeli strikes killed at least 28 people in the area surrounding the European Hospital in Khan Younis, where the Israeli military claimed it hit a Hamas "command and control centre".

 <br>